nicotine-plus/nicotine-plus/doc/TESTING.md

 # Testing Nicotine+

-For those who like living on the bleeding edge, you can run the latest unstable build of Nicotine+ and test recent changes and bug fixes.
+For those who like living on the bleeding edge, you can run the latest unstable build of Nicotine+ to test recent changes and bug fixes.

 If you want to download the current stable version of Nicotine+, see [DOWNLOADS.md](DOWNLOADS.md).